evanmschultz/dev_hylladb/hylladb/hyql/HyQl.md

 **Definition:** A path string in HyQL is a dot-separated identifier that specifies the location of data within HyllaDB, much like a pathway through the database's structure.

-**Function:** These strings navigate through the layers of the database, targeting data whether it’s in a section, shelf, or nested dictionary.
+**Function:** These strings navigate through the layers of the database, targeting data whether it's in a section, shelf, or nested dictionary.

 **Example:** "section1.shelf2.data_field" represents a path leading to data_field in shelf2 of section1.

 ### Filters

-**Role:** Filters in HyQL are used to narrow down the data retrieved from the database based on specified criteria. > NOTE: Dependent upon how you structure your database in HyllaDB, you can do complex joins and filtering of data, similar to how you would in a relational database.
+**Role:** Filters in HyQL are used to narrow down the data retrieved from the database based on specified criteria.

 **Structure:** They consist of conditions and groups that define the criteria for filtering the data.